maronl/php-zoomwebinar-connector/readme.md

 #PHP Zoom Webinar Connector

-PHP library to intercat with zoom API  and manage your webinar functions
+PHP library to intercat with zoom API  and manage your webinar functions (zoom.us).
+You need to have a zoom account with the webinar plan active.

 ##PHP sample